A Yank in Australia: Production

+The film was made by Austral-American Productions.
+The chief backer of this was Sydney stockbroker Gordon Wharton, who formed a syndicate and raised £3,000 to make the film.
+This amount proved insufficient and Wharton claimed he provided the remaining £1,500 needed himself.
+(A similar shortfall happened on his next film, Red Sky at Morning).

+Australian born Alf Goulding had built a significant career as a director in Hollywood, but had returned to Australia due to US visa regulations.
+He had directed several documentaries with the title Australia Marches On and was linked with several proposed film projects.

-The film was shot in 1942 at the Commonwealth Film Laboratory studios in Sydney, with exteriors at Taronga Park Zoo.
+Filming started by May 1942.
+The film was shot at the Commonwealth Film Laboratory studios in Sydney, with exteriors at Taronga Park Zoo.
 Several of the cast were established radio performers.

 Release

+When the film was released, Wharton estimated it would make at least £40,000 in the USA.
+This did not happen.
+However the company went on to make another feature, Red Sky at Morning.

 The film took two years to be released, making its world debut in Brisbane on 11 November 1944.

-A local critic called it "an example of just how bad a motion picture can be...
+The Courier Mail called it "an example of just how bad a motion picture can be...
 In every department – production, dialogue, story – A Yank in Australia falls short.
 Incoherence, incredibility, and inconsistency are spread like treacle over the whole thing."

+The Sunday Mail reported that the film was a "nose dive to a new low level in Australian production futility.
+It would be a shame to mention anyone or anything connected with the film except in terms of anathema... and this is gracious comment."

 Box office receipts were poor but the film was also released in England and the US.